GEORGIA ORAL HEALTH COALITION, INC.

 2.3 Governing Instruments.
 The Corporation shall be governed by its Articles of Incorporation and its bylaws.

-All persons in Georgia interested in the advancing the oral health of Georgia’s citizens are welcome to join the corporation.
+All persons interested in advancing the oral health of Georgia’s residents are welcome to join the corporation.

 Board of Directors

 3.1 Authority and Responsibility.
 The governing body of the Corporation shall be the Board of Directors (the “Board”).
 The Board shall have supervision, control, and direction of the management, affairs, and property of the Corporation; shall determine its policies or changes therein; and shall actively prosecute its purposes and objectives and supervise the disbursement of its funds.
 The Board may adopt, by majority vote, the business of the Corporation as the Board shall deem advisable, and may, in the execution of the powers granted, delegate certain of its authority and responsibility to an executive committee.
 Under no circumstances, however, shall the fundamental and basic purposes be amended or changed; and the Board shall not permit any part of the net earnings or capital to inure to the benefit of any member, Board member, officer, or other private person or individual.